Our Team

 Associate

 As an Associate at Information Insights, Lizzi Makovec brings an ability to transform information into the best version of itself, providing clarity and functionality for any project.
 Their skill set includes effective and direct communication, significant attention to detail, and process streamlining.
 Lizzi's areas of focus at the firm are grants administration, logistics and organizational support, and designing and implementing online surveys.
 Before joining the firm, Lizzi worked a variety of positions, strengthening their core skills that are utilized across the firm.
 Lizzi holds a BS from University of Wisconsin-Stevens Point in Sociology with additional focuses on anthropology and international studies.
 In their personal time, Lizzi enjoys birding, foraging, cross-country skiing, and other outdoor activities.
 When the weather isn’t welcoming, you’ll know they’re watching animated movies, playing board games, and probably reorganizing something.
-They live in a built-out stepvan named Tank with their partner during the summer and embrace house life during winter.
+They explore Alaska in a built-out stepvan named Tank with their partner during the summer and embrace house life during winter.

 Michelle Deckard